cherose-sem/UFO_Compilation/Blog/README.md

 See the response summary [here](https://github.com/cph-cs241/UFO_Compilation/blob/master/Blog/Responses%20Summary.pdf).

-#### B. System Performance Monitoring Experience with Prometheus and Grafana
+##### B. System Performance Monitoring Experience with Prometheus and Grafana

 System Performance Monitoring(SPM) can be done by using tools such as Prometheus and Grafana.
 The Service-Level Agreement(SLA) was made between our group—developers, and the operators.
 The Hackernews project for Large Systems Development(LSD) should comply to the agreement.
 It includes the uptime of 95%, data loss of 20%, and landing page load time of maximum 3 seconds.
 Prometheus has client libraries with custom metrics that can be implemented within the application.
 Grafana is used for data visualization in purpose of analytics and monitoring.
 It can process query results from Prometheus metrics, and transform to figures or graphs in a dashboard.
 Therefore, the combination of Prometheus and Grafana made it possible for us to monitor the system based on our needs.

-_Prometheus Custom Metrics_
+**_Prometheus Custom Metrics_**

-Prometheus also offers prometheus_client library wherein you can add custom metrics injected to your own system.
+Prometheus offers prometheus_client library wherein you can add custom metrics injected to your own system.

 ```javascript
 const gauge = new Prometheus.Gauge({